Byzantine-Works/EOS-Community/EOS-Payment-Terminal/README.md

 # EOS-Payment-Terminal
 - EOS-Payment-Terminal
-Simple, intuitive and secure embeddable widget for an universal crypto wallet built on the Byzantine API Gateway.
-This fee-less wallet lowers the barriers for small businesses in accepting EOS and other crypto currencies.
+Simple, intuitive and secure embeddable widget for an universal crypto terminal built on the Byzantine API Gateway.
+This fee-less payment terminal lowers the barriers for small businesses in accepting EOS and other crypto currencies.

 #Synopsis
 - Uses the Byzantine API Gateway, to abstract away on-chain integrations.
 Currently supports EOS and support for TRON, ADA, LISK, ETH, XLM and more DPOS ecosystems is in the works.